Conservation laws and slow dynamics determine the universality class of interfaces in active matter

-\emph{Liquid-solid interfaces} — Having identified three universality classes for non-equilibrium liquid–gas interfaces, we now turn to non-equilibrium solid–liquid interfaces.
-While equilibrium 1D solid–liquid interfaces exhibit capillary-wave-like behavior~\cite{safran2018statistical}, out of equilibrium, the slow relaxation of the phonons in the bulk of the crystal may modify the interface’s static exponents.
-Such interfaces are particularly relevant for active matter, where even weak activity can induce crystallization~\cite{Omar2021Phase, evans2024theory, caprini2024dynamical}.
+\emph{Liquid-solid interfaces} — Having identified three universality classes for non-equilibrium liquid–gas interfaces, we now turn to non-equilibrium solid–liquid interfaces which often arise in active matter~\cite{Omar2021Phase, evans2024theory, caprini2024dynamical, bialke2015active, digregorio2018full}.
+While equilibrium 1D solid–liquid interfaces exhibit capillary-wave-like behavior~\cite{safran2018statistical}, out of equilibrium, the slow relaxation of the bulk may modify the interface’s static exponents.